husnaiqbal/Portfolio/README.md

 Hi everyone!

-My name is Husna Iqbal, and I am a graduating senior at the University of Tennessee - Knoxville.
-I am majoring in Business Analytics with an Information Management Collateral.
-I invite you to explore some of the projects I have worked on throughout my academic career thus far.
+My name is Husna Iqbal, and I am a graduate of The University of Tennessee - Knoxville.
+I majored in Business Analytics with an Information Management Collateral.
+I invite you to explore some of the projects I have worked on throughout undergrad.

 I have created a Potfolio website through Hugging Face that displays some of my projects in a more easy to read and understand manner.